A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 - A feature-rich app

-- Complementary dietitian support
+- Insurance-eligible dietitian coaching

 I signed up because they seemed like the best deal.
 The app is well-polished, constantly updated, and nicely thought out.
 In fact, Nutrisense also has the best app of all the CGMs.
 They’re a Chicago-based startup growing quickly with a board of well-respected and credentialed advisors.